A Quality Graduate HR Program

 You will have the opportunity to join the award-winning, Rutgers Society of Human Resource Management's (RUSHRM) graduate chapter.
 RUSHRM is a student unit of the national Society for Human Resource Management—the world's largest association devoted to human resource management, representing more than 200,000 individual members.

 The graduate chapter has received the Outstanding Student Chapter Award, a national recognition, for the sixth time in seven years.
 Among its achievements, RUSHRM organizes an annual conference attended by more than 200 senior, HR professionals in top corporations.
-View a photo gallery and slide show from our conference, which is typically held in March.

 Courses in the Master of Human Resource Management Program are heavily focused on HR strategy and business fundamentals.
 Students are required to take 12 courses in four broad areas: HR Strategy, HR Decision Making, HR Functional Areas, and HR Context Areas.
 An additional four elective courses can help to customize their experience.